maplight/votersedge-static-pages/en/ca/how-we-get-our-data.ca.md

 ### Additional resources
 The Voter’s Edge California team also collects videos, news articles, links to additional resources, and event information about candidate contests and all measures in the same district.
-For candidate contests, this content is all neutral, non-partisan, and focused on the race itself or multiple candidates.
+For candidate contests, this content is all neutral, nonpartisan, and focused on the race itself or multiple candidates.

 ### Analysis of campaign finance data from MapLight
 MapLight obtains its campaign finance data from the bulk files provided by the [Federal Election Commission (FEC)](http://www.fec.gov/) for federal candidates and the [California Secretary of State](http://www.sos.ca.gov/) for state-level candidates.
 The data is processed, cleaned, and updated daily to include both new filings and amendments to previous filings.